One amorphous transformer = saves 13,000 yuan per year?

 You may never have seen what it looks like, but every day you’re enjoying the convenience it brings—from the lights turning on at home to the air conditioning running in office buildings and the electricity transmitted from new-energy power stations—all of which rely on transformers, these “power transit stations.”

 Yet few people realize that these quietly operating devices are actually major energy consumers in the power system.
-According to statistics, transformer losses nationwide account for about 5% of total electricity consumption, with no-load losses—energy consumed continuously even when there’s no load—making up as much as 60% to 70% of those losses.
-This amounts to wasting tens of billions of kilowatt-hours of electricity every year, which is not only environmentally unfriendly but also drives up electricity costs.
+According to statistics, transformer losses nationwide account for about 5% of total electricity consumption, with no-load losses—energy continuously consumed even when there’s no load—making up as much as 60% to 70% of those losses.
+This amounts to wasting tens of billions of kilowatt-hours of electricity every year, which is both environmentally unsustainable and drives up electricity costs.

 The key to cracking this challenge lies in the “energy-saving dark horse” we’re going to talk about today—the amorphous transformer.
-What makes it an ideal choice for upgrading the power grid?
+What makes it a viable choice for upgrading the power grid?
 And just how much tangible benefit can it bring?
-After reading this article, you’ll have it all figured out.
+After reading this article, you’ll understand it all.

-First, let’s get clear: What exactly makes amorphous transformers “special”?
+First, let’s get clear: What exactly is so “special” about amorphous transformers?

 The core difference between amorphous transformers and conventional silicon steel transformers lies in the material used for their “heart”—the iron core.